cherlanelin/Unsupervised-Learning-on-U.S.-Weather-Prediction-Accuray/README.md

 #### This is the reproducible code package for the paper Unsupervised Learning on U.S. Weather Prediction Accuray.
 The repository includes the real and raw U.S. weather data, R code of real data, and R code for simulation study.

-### Programming language of the project
+### Programming language of the project and execution system
-R and Rstudio
+R and Rstudio, Windows 10

 ### Real and Raw Datasets
 1. forecast.zip